joemoose/psiops/docs/index.md

 ***PsiOps*** is a squad-based role-playing game in which operators conduct off-the-books Cold War missions against classified paranormal threats.
 The Cold War era was stranger than anyone admits.
 There were things in the dark even the superpowers feared.

-The system is built around a single mechanic: roll two six-sided dice, add an *attribute score*, and see how well you do.
+The system uses a single mechanic: roll two six-sided dice, add an *attribute score*, and see how well you do.
 That’s it.
 Four attributes cover everything from strength to resolve.
 A *momentum* system rewards relentless action.
 A *stress* system tracks your exposure to things best left unseen.

 If this is your first role-playing game, you’ll be up and running in no time.
 If you're a veteran, the system will feel familiar from the start.